j-ting1/what-is-github/README-en.md

 ### i.
 Issue

-リポジトリについてコミュニケーションを取る場。
+A place to communicate with collaborators.

-利用例：
+Use cases:

-1. 1つの機能を実現するために、タスク分割し、タスク・進捗管理する
+1. Work on new feature, task management
-2. 不具合発見された場合、不具合の詳細を投稿し、報告する
+2. Record details about bugs
-3. 新しい機能の提案
+3. Suggest new features

-基本的に、タスクと相当するもの。Issue起票するにより、何かしらの実装を行い、クローズさせるのが一般的なフロー。
+Equivalent to a single task.
+A single issue usually leads to development and can be closed when the development completes.

-相応しくない利用例：
+Not suitable use cases:

-1. 質問
+1. Question
-2. 議論
+2. Discussion
-3. 情報共有
+3. Information sharing
-4. リポジトリに直接関連しないもの
+4. Details unrelated from current repository
-5. 告知
+5. Announcement

-上記の場合はDiscussionsを使うべき。クローズにする条件がはっきりしていないもの。
+Discussions is more suitable in 5 use cases above.
+Condition to close the issue isn't identified.

-Google Sheetsで例えるなら：コメント
+Equivalent in Google Sheets: Comment

 ![Sheets Issue](img/sheets-issue.png)